-The best grapes from the vineyards of the “Valle de las Piedras” are ripened under the sunshine of this region of central Spain.
-The cultivation of the Merlot grape variety is widespread in this area, known for producing wines of great finesse and softness, while being aromatic and fleshy.
+The best grapes from the vineyards of the “Valle de las Piedras” ripen under the radiant sunshine of this region in central Spain.
+The merlot grape is a widely grown variety in this area for its particular features that yield extremely fine and smooth wines that remain aromatic and fleshy at the same time.

 Like France’s Vins de Pays, Vino de la Tierra de Castilla is a Spanish geographic indicator for wines from the autonomous region of Castilla-La Mancha.
 This is a region at an altitude of 700m covered with limestone and argillaceous soils that endure scarce rain falls.

-Strict controls on ripening are respected in order to obtain a well-balanced wine with just the right levels of sweetness and acidity.
-The wine undergoes a period of cold maceration that usually lasts for 2 or 3 days.
-Fermentation takes place at a controlled temperature in stainless steel tanks that never rises above 25°C.
+Grapes are picked at their optimum ripeness level to obtain a well-balanced wine with just the right levels of sweetness and acidity.
+Then, the grapes undergo a cold maceration period for 2 or 3 days.
+Fermentation takes place under controlled temperature in stainless steel tanks that never rise above 25°C.